Decentralized Identity & Wallets Explained (2025)

 1. Anchor with hardware: Use a hardware wallet such as Ledger Nano X for root signing.

-2. Pick your smart wallet or EOA: For EVM, consider a policy-capable smart wallet (Argent/Safe).
-For Solana/Cosmos, pair Phantom/Keplr with on-device approvals.
+2. Pick your wallet model: For EVM, consider a policy-capable smart wallet like Argent or Safe.
+For Solana or Cosmos, pair Phantom or Keplr with on-device approvals.

-3. Enable SIWE and DID support: Use dApps and providers that support SIWE and DID/VC flows; prefer open DID methods.
+3. Enable SIWE and DID support: Prefer providers that support SIWE and W3C DID/VC flows.

 5. Harden policies: Set daily limits, guardian recovery, and session keys.
 Require a specific VC for high-risk actions.

-6. Backups: Store a recovery kit: hardware device + metal seed + printed address/VC registry in separate vaults.
+6. Backups: Store a recovery kit with hardware device, metal seed, and a printed address or VC registry in separate locations.

-7. Quarterly review: Rotate session keys, re-verify guardians, revoke stale app permissions (EVM token approvals, Solana app connections).
+7. Quarterly review: Rotate session keys, re-verify guardians, and revoke stale app connections.
+See our quarterly wallet security audit.

 Common Pitfalls and How to Avoid Them

-• Over-sharing credentials: Present the minimum data needed; prefer ZK presentations.
+• Over-sharing credentials: Present the minimum data needed, prefer selective disclosure or ZK proofs.

-• Single-guardian recovery: Use M-of-N guardians with delays so a single compromised contact can’t seize your wallet.
+• Single-guardian recovery: Use M-of-N with delays so a single compromised contact cannot seize the wallet.

-• Ignoring non-EVM nuances: Solana/Cosmos/Bitcoin differ in signing and revocation.
+• Ignoring non-EVM nuances: Solana, Cosmos, and Bitcoin differ in signing and revocation.
 Maintain a per-chain checklist.

 FAQs